 So – back to our Symington listing.
 It has 4 years left on the roof of the house (the garage roof is new), 5 to 6 years left on the heating/cooling systems, a 100amp circuit breaker panel (but old knob and tube wiring which has to be replaced), copper plumbing (though the water line into the house is galvanized steel), and it’s structurally sound.

 It comes back to having those good bones- because it’s upon these bones that homes can evolve towards the next stage of their evolution.
 And, as homes in this price point have demonstrated, their values continue to climb.
 In some cases, they climb a great deal in a short period of time.
-But, again, real estate values are cyclical; the scarcity of this kind of product in this price point today represents upside for homeowners tomorrow.
+But, again, real estate values are cyclical; the scarcity of this kind of product at this price point today represents an upside for homeowners tomorrow.

 (*Title Image courtesy of APK Pure, with thanks.)